 My latest review is up!
-Well, it's been up for a little while, but I've been on holiday so haven't had chance to post about it until now (plus it was quite delayed anyway as the editor-in-chief sat on it for a long time, too much content is a nice problem to have but it means long running series like Naruto are forced to take a back seat).
+Well, it’s been up for a little while, but I’ve been on holiday so haven’t had chance to post about it until now (plus it was quite delayed anyway as the UKA editor-in-chief sat on it for a long time, too much content is a nice problem to have but it means long running series like Naruto are forced to take a back seat).
 This time I take a look at Naruto Shippuden Box Set 28.
-Go and check it out over on UK Anime Network or read it here.

 I suppose the first thing we need to address here is that while the label on the box says “Naruto Shippuden Box Set 28”, what we actually have here is a “box set” of The Kakashi Chronicles.
 These episodes focus almost entirely on a young Kakashi and those surrounding him at the time.
 Fans of Kakashi, Yamato, and Itachi in particular are well catered for.